 A great place for your investment

-The Czech Republic has continued to hold a prominent place in several previous year's country rankings.
-Even though the ongoing war in Ukraine has dimmed the prospects of a post-pandemic economic recovery, the Czech Republic remains a great location for foreign direct investment.
-A medium-sized, open economy, safe and peaceful environment, and political stability, together with an educated and skilled workforce are just some of the aspects that make the Czech Republic a valuable location for investment.
+The Czech Republic has consistently ranked highly in various global country rankings in recent years.
+Despite the challenges posed by the ongoing war in Ukraine, which has impacted the prospects of a post-pandemic economic recovery, the Czech Republic continues to be an attractive destination for foreign direct investment.
+Its medium-sized, open economy, along with a safe and peaceful environment, political stability, and a well-educated, skilled workforce, are just a few of the factors that make the Czech Republic a valuable investment location.
+This is reflected on the large number of foreign companies operating in the country, many of which frequently reinvest and expand their operations within the Czech Republic.

 Strategic location

 Due to its strategic location, stable economy and human-capital resources, the Czech Republic is an attractive destination for foreign investors planning to enter the European market or expand their businesses to more countries in the region.
 The country’s convenient location in the middle of Europe makes it possible to reach all European capitals very easily.
 The country’s EU membership makes it an ideal gateway to the single European market of over 500 million consumers and 21 million SMEs.
 Given the fact that the Czech Republic is at the crossroads of European trade, advanced transport infrastructure was naturally developed here.
-The Czech Republic is ranked among the world’s most advanced countries in terms of transport network density and several projects involving modernisation and extension of the network are currently underway.
+The Czech Republic is ranked among the world’s most advanced countries in terms of transport network density, and several projects involving modernization and expansion of the network are currently underway, including the planning and construction of high-speed railways to further improve connectivity.

 Stable and transparent business environment